-Topics » Social Issues » How Much Does Malnutrition Really Cost?
+Topics » Social Issues » The True Cost of Malnutrition

 T. Colin Campbell Center for Nutrition Studies

-The word malnutrition is most often used to describe diets that are deficient in calories or essential nutrients.
-Chances are you’ve heard it used in that context—associated with starvation and extreme poverty.
+The word malnutrition is most often used to describe diets deficient in calories or essential nutrients.
+Chances are high that you have heard it used in that context, associated with starvation and extreme poverty.

-But that is only one side of malnutrition.
-If we take the word literally (the prefix mal– meaning “poor” or “faulty”), it should also be applied to the dietary patterns of excess that produce obesity and diet-related diseases like heart disease and type II diabetes.
-These cases of malnutrition are on the rise—1.9 billion adults worldwide are now overweight or obese, more than four times as many as are undernourished (462 million); and although this growing gap is most pronounced in high-income countries, even the low- and middle-income countries that bear the greatest burden of undernourishment are experiencing rising rates of obesity and overweight.[1]
+But this is only one side of malnutrition.
+Taking its definition literally (the prefix mal– meaning “poor” or “faulty”), malnutrition should also apply to dietary patterns of excess that produce obesity and diet-related diseases like heart disease and type II diabetes.
+These cases of malnutrition are on the rise: 1.9 billion adults worldwide are now overweight or obese, more than four times as many as are undernourished (462 million); this growing gap is most pronounced in high-income countries, but even the low- and middle-income countries that bear the greatest burden of undernourishment are experiencing rising rates of obesity and overweight.[1]

-We can think of malnutrition not only as nutrition–gone–missing, but also as nutrition–gone–awry.
-This article will focus on the latter of these: the heavier side of malnutrition.
-The damage it causes is immense and ignored far too often.
+This article will focus on the chronic disease side of malnutrition.
+The damage it causes is ignored too often.

 1. Heart disease: 647,000